HOST SITE DESCRIPTIONS

 Contact Andrea LaMoreaux, AmeriCorps Site Supervisor, with questions or for more information about the LRCC- NHL program.

-LRCC- Newfound Lake Region Association (LRCC- NLRA) (Accepting 2 half-year members)
+LRCC- Newfound Lake Region Association (LRCC- NLRA) (2/2 positions filled)

 The Newfound Lake Region Association is a mission-driven, member supported environmental nonprofit committed to preserving the natural, social, and economic resources of the Newfound Lake watershed.
 The NLRA- Lakes Region Conservation Corps is designed to boost the capacity of the organization and leverage our success.
 There will be two, 22.5 week positions assisting with invasive species management, water quality monitoring, stormwater management, and trail work.
 Responsibilities will include overseeing summer staff, developing and implementing effective conservation initiatives, and engaging with the community.
 Members will also take part in periodic guided adventures and contribute to content in our various media outlets.
 We expect AmeriCorps members to inspire stewardship of our mountains, water and forests through their actions and presence in the Newfound community.